GiGurra/flycd/README.md

   - *vm_size
 ```

-Test your config with `flycd deploy .`, before installing it into your fly.io account
+Test deploy your config with `flycd deploy .`, before installing it into your fly.io account
 with `flycd install --project-path .`.

 FlyCD will convert the `app.yaml` back to `fly.toml` before deploying to fly.io, and will keep all fields you put in